Jan Lecjaks

-Jan Lecjaks (born 9 August 1990) is a Czech footballer who plays for Cypriot First Division club Omonia as a left back.
+Jan Lecjaks (born 9 August 1990) is a Czech footballer who plays as a left back for Cypriot Third Division club Ormideia.

 Club career

 Viktoria Plzeň

 Lecjaks began his career in 1996 playing for the youth team of Sokol Štěnovice and in 2000 he joined Viktoria Plzeň.
-In the 2007/2008 season, he made his professional debut for Viktoria Plzeň in the Gambrinus liga on 11 November 2007 against Mladá Boleslav.
+In the 2007/2008 season, he made his professional debut for Viktoria Plzeň in the Czech First League on 11 November 2007 against Mladá Boleslav.
 He won the Czech Cup with Viktoria Plzeň in 2010.

 On 10 June 2010 he went on loan to Anderlecht for a season.
 While at Anderlecht, on 18 August Lecjaks scored an own goal in a 2–2 away draw in a Champions League play-off round qualifier.

 Young Boys

 In July 2011 he signed for Swiss side Young Boys on a four-year contract.
 In April 2013 he signed a loan contract with Vålerenga out the 2013 season.